cwrc/islandora-etl/README.md

   * investigate Workbench output_csv as a source of the old/new mapping
 * hot to handle mappings where the new Islandora JSON LD returns a taxonomy ID where Islandora Legacy uses textual terms

+## How to gather a list of PIDs from a collection

+See the `islandora_search.py script`

 ## Testing

 To run tests: